MyRandomShit/tech-progression/reference_materials/README.md

 ### Societal Transformations
 9. [Economic Systems](./09_economic_systems.md) - The upheaval of traditional finance and the split into Material-Backed vs. Contribution-Based economies
+10. [Geopolitical Transformation](./10_geopolitical_transformation.md) - The expansion of the EU into a Global Union, with Singapore and the Philippines as first Asian members

 ---